 As it comes from cows, milk has many nutrients.
 After all, its natural purpose is for the development of calves, just as breast milk is intended for the development of human babies.
 And in today’s society, dairy milk is often used as a nutritional shortcut for kids and adults.
 Some people actually have diets so reliant on dairy, that simply removing it can cause deficiencies.
 So how do you get proper nutrients without dairy?
+Do you need supplements on a dairy-free diet?
 Fortunately, a little planning and dietary shuffling can help fill in the nutritional gaps without too much fuss.

 How to Get the Healthy Nutrients in Milk on a Dairy-Free Diet